 This work is in the forefront of statistical analysis of survey data.
-Methodologically, we improve upon the existing MRP literature in five ways: (1) modeling deeper levels of interaction between geographic and demographic covariates, (2) allowing for the relationship between covariates to be nonlinear and even nonmonotonic, if demanded by the data, (3) accounting for survey weights while maintaining appropriate cell sizes for partial pooling, (4) adjusting turnout and voting levels after estimates are obtained, and (5) introducing a series of informative multidimensional graphical displays as a form of model checking.
-Substantively, we improve upon the work of Bafumi, Gelman, Park, and Shor (2007)-who studied variation among states and regions in the relation of income and voting-by moving from two explanatory factors to four and by modeling turnout and vote choice in an integrated framework.
+Methodologically, we improve upon the existing MRP literature in five ways: (1) modeling deeper levels of interaction between geographic and demographic covariates, (2) allowing for the relationship between covariates to be nonlinear and even non-monotonic, if demanded by the data, (3) accounting for survey weights while maintaining appropriate cell sizes for partial pooling, (4) adjusting turnout and voting levels after estimates are obtained, and (5) introducing a series of informative multidimensional graphical displays as a form of model checking.
+Substantively, we improve upon the work of Gelman et al. (2007)-who studied variation among states and regions in the relation of income and voting-by moving from two explanatory factors to four, and by modeling turnout and vote choice in an integrated framework.

 To demonstrate the flexibility of our method, we will present several examples of analyses that we conducted shortly after the 2008 election.
 Our goal is not to estimate a single regression coefficient or identify a single effect, as is often the case in social science.
-Rather, our goal is to paint a broader portrait of the distribution of the electorate.
+Rather our goal is to paint a broader portrait of the distribution of the electorate.
 The graphs that we construct along the way clarify our intuitions and help us understand the subgroup-level characteristics of both turnout and vote choice.

-Through most of the article, we focus on description and model checking instead of deep causal questions.
+Through most of the paper, we focus on description and model checking instead of deep causal questions.
 Given the uncertainties surrounding demographic voting trends and their interaction with state-to-state variation, we feel it is an important contribution to simply put together this information and measure these trends, setting up a firm foundation for future researchers to study fundamental political questions using the best possible survey-based estimates.
 As such, this work fits with recent literature that devotes considerable effort to deriving better estimates which can be fed into later analyses.

-1 turnout trends over recent presidential elections.
+The paper proceeds as follows.
+The next section lays out our statistical methods in detail, describing our methods all the way from statistical notation through computational implementation details and graphical model checking.
+After describing our data sources, we then go through a series of examples, all of which were conducted after the 2008 election as we were analyzing voting and turnout trends over recent Presidential elections.
 In tandem, the examples illustrate our ability to construct stable and reasonable estimates even for detailed subgroups.
 We conclude with discussion.

-The article proceeds as follows.
-The next section lays out our statistical methods in detail, describing our methods all the way from statistical notation through computational implementation details and graphical model checking.
-After describing our data sources, we then go through a series of examples, all of which were conducted after the 2008 election as we were analyzing voting and